glpaparelli/competitive-programming/notes/cp-notes.md

 ```
 ![[Pasted image 20240211104316.png | center | 500]]

-This solution works because a leader is guaranteed to be found (as a last resource, in the first or last element of the array).
+This solution works because a peak is guaranteed to be found (as a last resource, in the first or last element of the array).
 The beauty of this solution is that it naturally covers all the strange cases.
 It would be tempting to write something like
 ```java